fastify/fastify/docs/Reply.md

 <a name="send-object"></a>
 #### Objects
-As noted above, if you are sending JSON objects, `send` will serialize the object with [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify) if you set an output schema, otherwise `JSON.stringify()` will be used.
+As noted above, if you are sending JSON objects, `send` will serialize the object with [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify) if you set an output schema, otherwise, `JSON.stringify()` will be used.
 ```js
 fastify.get('/json', options, function (request, reply) {
   reply.send({ hello: 'world' })